42Telecom/wordpress-plugin-two-factor-authentication/readme.txt

 == Description ==

-Two-Factor Authentication (2FA) is a powerful way of increasing security via the user logon sequence by simply adding a second factor of authentication to the standard username and password.
+Two-Factor Authentication (2FA) is a powerful way of increasing security via the user login sequence by simply adding a second factor of authentication to the standard username and password.
 Fortytwo’s 2FA WordPress plugin controls access to your site by simply sending a one-time code directly to your mobile phone when you register or login.

 Fortytwo’s WordPress plugin comes with a myriad of features including the option to: